In Standalone Mode

 Hive on MR3 requires three types of storage:

-- Data source such as HDFS or S3
+- Data source such as HDFS and S3

 - Local directories on worker nodes for storing intermediate data